CSR performance 2023

 Local corporate citizen

-4 foundations that act in favour of the most vulnerable in France and Latin America
+4 foundations that act in favour of the most vulnerable including 2 in France

 CSR Performance monitoring